Accretion disc winds in X-ray binaries: Discussion

 \item Low- and high-ionisation winds are typically not observed simultaneously.
 However, this observational picture is not absolute and should not be interpreted in a deterministic way.
 X-ray winds can also be observed simultaneously with the jet (i.e. during the hard and intermediate states), and thus may coexist with low-ionisation winds.
 Signatures of low-ionisation winds (both in the optical and NIR lines), although weaker than those found in the hard state, have also been found during the hard-to-soft transition, and even in the soft-intermediate state (see e.g. \citealt{PanizoEspinar2022, MataSanchez2024a}).
 In the NIR, these are also present during the soft state, supporting the presence of cold winds at this stage (see Sec.~\ref{sec:liwinds:states}).
 Therefore, the variability of wind signatures across the spectral range and accretion states may simply reflect how the physical conditions in the soft and hard states influence the detectability of high- and low-ionisation winds, respectively.

 \item The current observational picture suggests that the relation between jets and winds is not direct.
-In addition, if jets and winds are linked by a common, albeit complex, mechanism, this would likely require them to originate from the same region of the system.
+In addition, if jets and winds are linked by a common, albeit complex, mechanism, this would likely require them to originate from the same region of the system \footnote{It is worth noting, however, that general relativistic MHD models are able to simultaneously produce jets and winds (see \citealt{Liska2020}).}.
 For jets, this is generally thought to be the innermost few gravitational radii.
 However, most modelling of winds, as well as their kinematic properties, suggests that they are launched from the outer disc (see also Sec.~\ref{sec:theory}).

 \end{itemize}

 It is important to bear in mind that the observational view sketched in Fig.~\ref{fig:sketch} provides a simplified representation of the situation at the time of writing this review.
 For instance, not all regions of the hardness–intensity diagram have been equally sampled by observations, with the soft-to-hard transition being much less studied—at all wavelengths—than the more luminous hard-to-soft one.
 In the diagram, both are depicted in a similar way, but new observations may uncover significant differences.
 Also, as discussed in Sec.~\ref{sec:hiwinds:states}, future X-ray observations might reveal lower-ionisation (i.e. warm) X-ray winds during the harder states, while additional NIR studies are needed to establish the prevalence and properties of cold outflows in the softer states.